kamitu-sm/kubernetes/k8s on CentOs8/readme.md

 vm.swappiness=0
 ```

-Force systclt daemon to read the contents of its configuration files
+Force sysctl daemon to read the contents of its configuration files

 ```bash
 # sysctl --system